mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 OpenJDK included a set of root Certificate Authority certificates for the first time in the JDK10 release.
 Prior to 10, OpenJDK did not contain any of these certs so it was impossible to establish trusted and secure relationships using (eg) HTTPS without finding and importing certificates yourself.
 This change is a great help to developers who wish to develop secure applications on OpenJDK, and is discussed in more depth on [this post by James Connors](https://blogs.oracle.com/jtc/openjdk-10-now-includes-root-ca-certificates).

-### Tonga Tests
+### JVM Tests

 Tonga is a testing framework which is used by Oracle to run some tests of JDK functionality, both Oracle-proprietary and open.
 As is common in testing code, there is a dependency from the test code to the framework.
 However, Tonga contains some code which Oracle can't release under an open-source license.
 So, in fact Oracle engineers have been maintaining some closed tests of open functionality.
-So, engineers have been porting and writing new tests in OpenJDK - here's a series of announcements which in total add up to 900,000 lines of test code being added to OpenJDK:
+Engineers have been porting and writing new tests in OpenJDK - here's a series of announcements which in total add up to 900,000 lines of test code being added to OpenJDK:
 [1](https://twitter.com/OpenJDK/status/996000521319313409)
 [2](https://twitter.com/OpenJDK/status/996000159870914560)
 [3](https://twitter.com/OpenJDK/status/995999825781981184)